CourseraK2/coursera-notes-2/ariely-irrationality-apr-2013/src/chapters/Terminology.md

 * *Happiness.* (Self-Control) We pick a reality and compare our lives to it.
 If that reality is better than our actual lives, we are miserable.
 If that reality is worse, we feel good.

 * *Hedonic Treadmill or Hedonic Adaptation*.
 (Emotion) Refers to the tendency of humans to return quickly to a stable state of emotion after potentially significant or life-changing positive or negative events.
 See Region Beta Paradox.
+[Link](http://en.wikipedia.org/wiki/Hedonic_treadmill)

 * *Herding*.

 * *Heuristic.*

+* *Inattentional Blindness.* Inattentional blindness is the failure to notice an unexpected stimulus that is in one's field of vision when other attention-demanding tasks are being performed.
+It often happens when humans are overloaded with stimuli and is due to the fact that the human is then unaware of the unattended stimuli.
+(The Invisible Gorilla experiment) [Link](http://en.wikipedia.org/wiki/Inattentional_blindness)

 * *Identifiable Victim Effect*.
 (Emotion) A single, specific victim inspires action but general information about masses does not (the statistical vs. identifiable life).
+Refers to the tendency of individuals to offer greater aid when a specific, identifiable person ("victim") is observed under hardship, as compared to a large, vaguely defined group with the same need.
+(Even small groups moved the focus from identifiable life to statistical life, causing reduced emotive response) The effect is also observed when subjects administer punishment rather than reward.
+Participants in a study were more likely to mete out punishment, even at their own expense, when they were punishing specific, identifiable individuals ("perpetrators").
+[Link](http://en.wikipedia.org/wiki/Identifiable_victim_effect)

 * *IKEA Effect*.
-Also see Not-Invented-Here Bias.
+The Ikea effect is a cognitive bias where labor enhances affection for its results Also see Not-Invented-Here Bias.
+The nature of the "Ikea effect" is the result of over admiration of a particular item one puts together on their own.
+It is seen as an actual psychological situation which is linked to consumer placing an overload of value towards an object they built even though it is not worth as much as they believe.[Link](http://en.wikipedia.org/wiki/Ikea_Effect)

 * *Intertemporal Discounting*.
 (Emotion)